projen/projen/API.md

 #### addVscodeExtensions(...extensions)🔹 <a id="projen-gitpod-addvscodeextensions"></a>

 Add a list of VSCode extensions that should be automatically installed in the container.

+These must be in the format defined in the Open VSX registry.

 ```ts
 addVscodeExtensions(...extensions: string[]): void